 - Geographic distribution: Attacks originating from various countries, suggesting botnet involvement

-Our Response Strategy
+My Response Strategy

 1. Fail2Ban Implementation

-We configured Fail2Ban to automatically ban IP addresses that show suspicious behavior patterns.
+I configured Fail2Ban to automatically ban IP addresses that show suspicious behavior patterns.
 This included:

 - Multiple failed authentication attempts